gauravch-code/Fuzzion-by-Gaurav/README.md

 8. **Limited Built-in Functions**: Fuzzion lacks built-in functions like math functions, string manipulation, or more advanced control structures (e.g., conditionals, loops).

 9. **No State Persistence**: Class instances do not maintain state across multiple evaluations.

-10. **Lack of Rich Object-Oriented Features**: Fuzzion lacks support for more advanced object-oriented features like abstract classes, interfaces, or polymorphism.